iAmMe27/WoD/DLAA.md

 3. Click save.

 To disable ENB AA, run the game and open the ENB menu with Shift+Enter.
-Open the `Post Processing` dropdown in the right side menu and change the `Technique` option to one with no AA, like so:
+Open the `ENBEFFECTPOSTPASS.FX` dropdown in the right side menu and change the `Technique` option to one with no AA, like so:

 ![ENB AA](img/ENBAA.png)